Insight-Group/MFIN7036/data-reshaping-and-preprocessing.md

 ## 1 Tokenization

 Tokenization is the process of splitting up a text into smaller parts, also called BoW(bag of word).
-In our case, we processed on the `Text` column of our downloaded tweets CSV file and generated the `word_tokens`, `sent_tokens` and `processed_text` columns with tokens split and filtered from the `Text` column.
+In our case, we processed on the `Text` column of our downloaded tweets CSV file and generated the `word_tokens`, `sent_tokens` and `processed_text` columns with tokens splitted and filtered from the `Text` column.

 ```python
 def tokenize_and_add_column(twitter_data_frame):